holepunchto/pear-electron/DEVELOPMENT.md

 After that you can start your test app.

-If your installed **pear-electron** is now different than the previous one, you should see something like this on the first run of the app with the new pack:
+If your bootstraped **pear-electron** is now different than the previous one, you should see something like this on the first run of the app:

 ```bash
 pear run .